 These represent the costs of contracted services supporting game development work.
 For 2020 this dropped by 3% to $5.5M following the objective of taking more of this work internal – where possible and economic to do so.
 However, continuing the trend from 2019 the US increased its external development work and in 2020 represented 43% of the group’s total spend in this area.
 This was unsurprising given its comparatively small core development team, whilst the Rest of the World – with a larger and growing internal development resource – actually reduced its external services engagement, particularly with less filming and recording studio work undertaken during the pandemic.

 Publishing Operations, Community, Events and Marketing

 These costs are associated with running the game, deploying online services and providing customer support.
 It also includes the costs of running our platform, publishing, data hosting and server costs.
 It includes sales collection and customer liaison costs and the costs of our marketing and community events.
-As such this cost line moves directly with income and unsurprisingly showed a large growth in 2019, up 26% to $11.4M.
-The composition shifted significantly with the UK-hosted CitizenCon and relative growth in Rest of World customers pushing that territory’s costs up substantially, to account for 34% of the total spend in this category, compared to only 20% last year.
-Although Austin remains the center of publishing operations and LA the center of marketing operations for the group.
+As such this cost line moves directly with income and unsurprisingly showed a large growth in 2020, up 35% to $15.4M.
+With no CitizenCon this year due to COVID19 (in 2019 it was hosted in the UK) and the bulk of the publishing (Austin) and marketing (Los Angeles) operations run from the US it is not surprising that this growth primarily occurred in the US.

 General and Admin